mitmedialab/ytrends/analysis/README.md

 YouTube Trends Analysis
 =======================

 Basic analysis support for scraped YTrends data.
+This reads and writes to a MySQL database.

 Installation
 ------------